babar-raza/Aspose_BarCode_Java/README.md

 These example projects provide helpful demonstrations and code when using Aspose.Barcode for Java.

-## Aspose.BarCode for Jave at a Glance
+## Aspose.BarCode for Java at a Glance
 ![Aspose.BarCode Overview](http://www.aspose.com/Aspose.BarCode/Images/aspose.barcode-for-java.jpg "The Main Features of Aspose.BarCode for Java")

 ##Open Source Feel of Aspose.BarCode